mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/collections/collections-list.md

 # List collections {#list-collections}

-Collections are subsets of offers based on predefined conditions defined by a marketer, such as category of the offer.
+Collection qualifiers (previously known as “tags”) allow you to better organize and sort through your offers.
+For example, you could label your Black Friday offers with the “Black Friday” collection qualifier.
+You can then use the search functionality in the Offer Library to easily locate all of the offers with that collection qualifier.

+Collection qualifiers can also be used to group offers together into collections.

-You can view a list of all collections by performing a single GET request to the [!DNL Offer Library] API.
+You can view a list of all collection qualifiers within a container by performing a single GET request to the Offer Library API.

 **API format**